iredmail/iRedAPD/README_PLUGINS.md

 ## SMTP protocol state

-If your plugin should not be applied in Postfix protocol state `RCPT`, please add variable `SMTP_PROTOCOL_STATE` in plugin file.
+Plugins are applied to Postfix protocol state `RCPT` by default, if your plugin works in another protocol state, please explicitly set the protocol state with variable `SMTP_PROTOCOL_STATE` in plugin file.
 For example:

     SMTP_PROTOCOL_STATE = 'END-OF-MESSAGE'